craibo/ha_strava/README.md

 Custom Component to integrate Activity Data from Strava into Home Assistant.

 This is a fork from Codingcyclist <https://github.com/codingcyclist/ha_strava> in an attempt to keep the integration alive - I take no credit for his hard work.
-I'm not a coder and the best you'll get from me is copy + paste, but happy to accept contributuions and help from the community.
+I'm not a coder and the best you'll get from me is copy + paste, but happy to accept contributions and help from the community.

 ## Features

 * Gives you access to **up to 10 of your most recent activities** in Strava.
 * Supports both the **metric and the imperial** unit system
 * Activity data in Home Assistant **auto-updates** whenever you add, modify, or delete activities on Strava
-* Exposes **5 customizeable sensor entities** for each Strava activity
+* Exposes **5 customizable sensor entities** for each Strava activity
 * **Easy set-up**: only enter your Strava Client-ID and -secret and you're ready to go

 ![](sensor_overview.png)